 The Online Divorce Assistant is a free tool that helps you fill out all the forms you need for a joint divorce.
 Use this tool if:

-- you and your spouse live in BC,
+- you or your spouse live in BC, and

 - your marriage certificate (or registration of marriage) is in English.